People Seem Out Of Touch In These 'Am I The Jerk?' Stories

 I was stunned because she had told me the night before that nothing happened, and she was upset about something else.
 I didn’t think she’d see me as someone who would purposely ignore her, especially since I did try to talk to her, but she only gave me short responses.

 I assumed she was upset about something unrelated.
 In the past, I’ve always dropped everything to comfort her when she’s upset.
-I’ve helped her with writing essays, job applications, and always been there for her when she’s had a tough time.
+I’ve helped her with writing essays, job applications, and have always been there for her when she’s had a tough time.

 So, I replied to her message, saying it was never my intention to ignore her, and I thought she was upset about something else.
 I also told her I’d respect her wishes if she no longer wanted to be friends.
 She responded by saying that I didn’t care about her at all and that I should have dropped everything to make sure she was okay when she was crying.